RivaD2/node-app/node-app/notes.md

 /*

-    - sometimes we will want to return html markup to the client
+    - Sometimes we will want to return html markup to the client
     - Templating engines come into play here
     - Mustache, pug, and EJS are most popular
     - For this demo I used pug to generate html and return it to client
     - npm i pug
-    - have to set view engine for application
+    - To use templating engine, I have to set view engine for application
-    - name of property is view engine and template is pug
+    - The name of the property is 'view engine' and template I used is pug
-    - express will internally load the module so we don't have to require it
+    - Express will internally load the pug module so we don't have to require it

    `app.set('view engine', 'pug');`
         -this is used to override the past templates